 Despite dating back to the 6th millennium BC (versus the 6th century in France), and remaining a vital part of everyday life in Greece today, Greek wine does not generate much interest or respect in the export market.
 Quite a shame really, as they grow many unique grape varieties and produce balanced, food-friendly wines that offer solid value.

-When I want to learn more about these wines, I turn to my friend Chris Jelepis, who runs Sonata Wine, a boutique importing business in Philadelphia that’s focused on finding value from small wineries in Greece.
-Hopefully, someday I’ll convince him to share his knowledge with PA Vine Co. readers.
-In the meantime, Chris recently asked me to help out with a Sonata tasting event, so I thought it’d be a good opportunity to post my thoughts on each of the six wines we showcased, and perhaps also provide an introduction to the country’s wines for many of you.
+When I want to learn more about these wines, I turn to my friend Chris Jelepis, who ran Sonata Wine, a boutique importing business in Philadelphia that was focused on finding value from small wineries in Greece.
+A while back Chris asked me to help out with a tasting event, so I thought it’d be a good opportunity to post my thoughts on each of the six wines we showcased, and perhaps also provide an introduction to the country’s wines for many readers.